learn-co-curriculum/react-hooks-fragments/README.md

 Those nested `div`s don't have any purpose here and don't have any styling besides their default properties.
 Without them though, we would have an error as there are _two_ `p` tags being returned in the `ChildComponent`.
-Instead, we could use JSX Fragments, preventing the extra `div`s from being added to the DOM:
+Instead, we could use React Fragments, preventing the extra `div`s from being added to the
+DOM:

 ```js
 function ChildComponent() {